-Tuition fee deposits for postgraduate Masters applicants
+Tuition fee deposits for Masters applicants

-If you are a taught postgraduate applicant to Leeds who needs a Tier 4 (General) student visa to study in the UK, the University requires you to pay a tuition fee deposit of £1,500*.
-This deposit is to be paid after you have met all your academic and language conditions and accepted your unconditional offer.
-Your right then to withdraw and ask for a refund of the deposit is very limited (please see our frequently asked questions below).
+If you are a taught postgraduate applicant to Leeds who requires a Tier 4 (General) student visa to study in the UK, you will need to pay a tuition fee deposit of £1,500 in order to receive a Confirmation of Acceptance for Studies (CAS).

 Frequently asked questions